UX research and design for high-performance computing at Harvard

 Diagram of the initial Sid concept

-During my tenure the Sid project evolved from concepts for an internally-designed application to a live environment that used the Open On Demand open source infrastructure and finally to conceptual models for future development.
+During my tenure the project evolved from concepts for an internally-designed application to a live environment that used the Open On Demand open source infrastructure and finally to conceptual models for future development.
 Outcomes included:

-• streamlined authentication, informative status messaging and pre-defined job quick start links
+• streamlined authentication, informative status messaging and pre-defined job quick start links for IQSS’ users.

 Research on this multi-year project included interviews with researchers across schools at Harvard including stakeholders from Harvard Business School, Faculty of Arts & Sciences and the School of Engineering and Sciences.